-2. Spirituality
+3. Spirituality

 India has from time immemorial been a destination that has drawn and welcomed seekers from afar in search of enlightenment.
 Tourism in India has traditionally thrived upon travellers visiting places of spiritual interest.
 As the birthplace of four great religions, Hinduism, Buddhism, Jainism and Sikhism, India can attract significant number of visitors.
-Up gradation of infrastructure at pilgrim centres to offer a serene and spiritual experience to the travellers is critical.
-Proactively promoting tour packages including charters into these destinations and encouraging large format pilgrimage tourism, can help build a sizeable market within a short period.
+Infrastructure and facilities will be upgraded at pilgrim centres to offer a serene and spiritual experience to the travellers.
+These destinations will be proactively promoted through tour packages including charters into these destinations and encouraging large format pilgrimage tourism.